 The feedback from patients, carers, friends and family listed in this page are used to improve our hospital services and celebrate our successes.
-We also use the feedback to listen, learn, and improve the experiences of all who access our Hospitals and Community services.
+We also use the feedback to listen, learn, and improve the experiences of all who access our hospitals and community services.

 Local Surveys